nikolayg/nikgrozev-website/_posts/blog/2014-02-25-nupic-setup-in-ubuntu.md

 "[On Intelligence](http://en.wikipedia.org/wiki/On_Intelligence)".

 NuPIC is not the only open source implementation of HTM, but it is the "cutting edge" in this area.
-Unfortunately it is quite difficult to setup and test.
+Unfortunately it is quite difficult to set up and test.
 In this post I'll overview a setup procedure for Ubuntu (tested with version 14.04).

 # Setup Procedure